xixu-me/git-desktop/.github/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](../CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [opensource+desktop@github.com](mailto:opensource+desktop@github.com).
+Please report unacceptable behavior to [i@xi-xu.me](mailto:i@xi-xu.me).

 ### The Roadmap

-We are working on a roadmap you can read [here](https://github.com/desktop/desktop/blob/development/docs/process/roadmap.md).
+We are working on a roadmap you can read [here](https://github.com/xixu-me/git-desktop/blob/development/docs/process/roadmap.md).
 The immediate milestones are more detailed, and the latter milestones are more fuzzy and subject to change.